OpenBfS/imis-iam/docker/README.md

 To decide if the client should be started in development or production mode, the environment variable `CLIENT_MODE` can be set.
 Per default, it's set to `development` in `docker-compose.dev.yml`.

+Further configuration options can be found in `docker-compose.yml` and `../client/.env`.